 In a B2C transaction, a person’s reputation isn’t necessarily at stake.
 Regardless of your product, though, they’re still trusting you to solve one problem or another.

 This is why any type of marketing campaign needs to create familiarity between you and your audience.
-They need to feel heard and understood so they can learn to trust you.
+They need to feel heard and understood, so they can learn to trust you.

 Every marketing campaign needs to be a well-planned, data-driven endeavor.
 Whether you’re marketing to businesses or consumers, the planning process is similar.

-All that planning and analysis needs to happen before you start developing the campaign itself.
+All that planning and analysis has to happen before you start developing the campaign itself.
 In short, this means that for both B2C and B2B marketing, you need an experienced professional to guide the process.

 In B2C marketing, it’s clear that you’re trying to appeal to a human being and the concerns, emotions, and hopes they have.
-In B2B marketing, the check might come from the company but you’re still reaching real human beings.
+In B2B marketing, the check might come from the company, but you’re still reaching real human beings.

 The people you reach in B2B marketing may have different immediate goals, but they have the same wants and needs as anyone else.
-They experience the same emotions and they want the same feeling of accomplishment that anyone else wants.
+They experience the same emotions, and they want the same feeling of accomplishment that anyone else wants.